ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio03-99/detailed-description.md

 To achieve high precision, the GNSS RTK receiver must be fed with correction data using a network connection to the correction data server.

 Optionally, the device can be configured to apply "GNSS sensor fusion".
-In this mode, the device uses a dynamic model of the vehicle, integrated IMU, and the external wheeltick to further improve the precision, especially in cases with bad GNSS receiption conditions.
+In this mode, the device uses a dynamic model of the vehicle, integrated IMU, and the external wheeltick to further improve the precision, especially in cases with bad GNSS reception conditions.
 GNSS sensor fusion however requires additional configuration of the device.

 Optionally, the device may be configured to connect to a NTP (network time protocol) server.
 It uses the NTP time to timestamp its messages in case no time from GNSS is available.